 (h) Reduction of Unitrust Amount if Part of Corpus Is Paid to Charity at Expiration of Term of Years or on Death of a Recipient. - If the governing instrument of the trust provides for the reduction of the unitrust amount if part of the corpus is paid to charity at the expiration of a term of years or upon the death of a recipient, then during the term of years or during the joint lives of the noncharitable beneficiaries the trustee shall, in each taxable year of the trust, pay the total unitrust amount equal to a percentage of the net fair market value of the trust assets valued annually, which shall not be less than five percent (5%).
-Upon expiration of the trust, to the charity named in the governing instrument, and thereafter the trustee shall pay to the survivors for their lives a unitrust amount in each taxable year of the trust instrument) of the net fair market value of the trust equal to a term of a recipient, the actual percentage being defined in the trust instrument) of the net fair market value of the trust instrument) of the net fair market value of the trust equal to a the actual percentage being defined in the trust instrument) of the net fair market value of the trust instrument) of the net fair market value of the trust instrument) of the net fair market value of the trust instrument) of the net fair market value of the trust instrument) of the net fair market value of the remaining trust assets valued annually.

-(i) Termination of Unitrust Amount on Payment Date Preceding Termination of Noncharitable Interests. - If the governing instrument of the trust provides that payment of the unitrust amount may terminate with the regular payment preceding the termination of all noncharitable interests, then the trustee must pay the unitrust amount to the noncharitable beneficiary in each taxable year of the trust during the term of the noncharitable interest.
+Upon expiration of the term of years or the death of a recipient, the trustee shall distribute an amount or percentage of the trust assets, as provided in the governing instrument of the trust, to the charity named in the governing instrument, and thereafter the trustee shall pay to the survivors for their lives a unitrust amount in each taxable year of the trust instrument) of the net fair market value of the remaining trust assets valued annually. (i) Termination of Unitrust Amount on Payment Date Preceding Termination of Noncharitable Interests. - If the governing instrument of the trust provides that payment of the unitrust amount may terminate with the regular payment preceding the termination of all noncharitable interests, then the trustee must pay the unitrust amount to the noncharitable beneficiary in each taxable year of the trust during the term of the noncharitable interest.
 The obligation of the trustee to pay the unitrust amount terminates with the payment preceding the termination of the noncharitable interest by death or otherwise.
 The five percent (5%) requirement provided in subsection (a) of this section shall be met until the termination of all payments of the unitrust amount.